 VALUES (1, 'Sales', 1), (2, 'Marketing', 3), (3, 'IT', 4), (4, 'Finance', null), (5, 'Support', null);

-There are multiple types of outer joins including the full outer join and the left and right outer joins that we will discuss in the upcoming tutorials.
+There are multiple types of outer joins, including the full outer join, as well as the left and right outer joins, which we will discuss in forthcoming tutorials.

-The full outer join or full join would return the data from tall rows in both the left and right tables.
+The full outer join, or full join, returns the data from all rows in both the left and right tables.
 If they match, it will return data from both sides.
-If there is not a match, the columns of the table will be filled with NULL.
+If they don't match, the columns of the table will be filled with NULL.

 SELECT <columnlist>